-The Urban Bushland Council WA delivers at least 4 events each year on subjects we think that members and supporters will find each presentation interesting and valuable.
-We are now collecting these up and making them available from our website.
+The Urban Bushland Council WA delivers 4 special talks each year on subjects we think that members and supporters will find interesting and valuable.
+We have collected up some of these and made them available here.

 Professor Kingsley Dixon – National Standards for Ecological Restoration.

 Professor Kingsley Dixon was welcomed back to UBC in June 2021 to introduce our audience to the National Standards for Ecological Restoration in the same week as the United Nations launched the UN Decade for Ecosystem Restoration.
 The practice of ecological restoration seeks to transform humanity’s role from one where we are the agents of degradation to one where we act as conservators and healers of indigenous ecosystems.
 There has never been a more urgent need to revive damaged ecosystems than now.

 From these links you can read Kingsley’s presentation and find the paper published in Restoration Ecology (free to download).
 You can also find information about the Standards and the Recovery Wheel, including an online version as well as an Excel template.